The Story So Far

 Soon after, I moved north of Seattle to help a software company launch a print magazine to promote their digital products.
 I found a lot of fulfillment in taking print content to digital in interactive stories, honing my web and communication skills so that I could speak “dev” and bridge the marketing, design, and development teams.
 I got along so well with the developers that I married one.

-I’ve now returned to the great golden state, where I've been both challenged and encouraged by the Bay Area’s thriving tech culture.
-I’ve worked with mobile startups, design agencies, and ecommerce teams, building engaging user experiences on a variety of platforms and meeting amazing people along the way.
+I’ve worked with mobile startups, design agencies, and ecommerce teams, remotely as well as in San Francisco and Austin, building engaging user experiences on a variety of platforms and meeting amazing people along the way.

 I’m actively seeking out opportunities to grow deeper into product and user experience strategy, where I think my secret sauce — a holistic approach to design, development, storytelling, and content — will bring a clear perspective and industry-sharpened skills to creating products for online consumption.